Robot sloth hanging from a wire in between trees

 Engineers test SlothBot at the Atlanta Botanical Garden in Georgia.

 Sloths are among the world’s slowest animals.
 Moving slowly helps them save energy and hide from predators.
-Magnus Egerstedt, a roboticist, saw another use for this super-slow speed.
+Magnus Egerstedt, a , saw another use for this super-slow speed.
 He modeled a robot after sloths called SlothBot.
 Its slow movements allow it to gather data over long periods of time while using very little energy.
 “Sometimes, being slow is actually better,” says Egerstedt.

 Engineers designed SlothBot to hang from a wire strung high in forests.
 A camera takes photos of animals and plants in the environment below.
 The robot uses sensors to measure temperature and humidity.
-When SlothBot needs to recharge, it creeps over to a sunny spot.
-Solar panels on it collect energy from the sun.
+When SlothBot needs to recharge, it creeps over to a sunny spot. on it collect energy from the sun.

 Lifelike Dolphin